JohnKendrick/PDielec/README.md

 ===================
 Authors: John Kendrick and Andrew Burnett

-The Python package, PDielec calculates the infrared absorption characteristics of a crystalline material supported in a non absorbing medium by post processesing the output of solid state quantum mechanical and molecular mechanical calculations of the phonons or dielectric response of the crystalline material.
+The Python package, PDielec calculates the infrared absorption and Raman scattering characteristics of a crystalline material supported in a non absorbing medium by post-processing the output of solid state quantum mechanical and molecular mechanical calculations of the phonons or dielectric response of the crystalline material.
 The package calculates the internal electric field arising from different particle morphologies and